rosensilva/ballerina-samples/task-scheduling/README.md

 }

 ```
-### Implementation of the Ballerina Weather service backend
+### Implementation of the Ballerina weather service backend

 #### weather_service.bal
 This weather service is mock web service that accepts requests through,